markharrison/doc-mcp/docs/03-what-is-mcp.md

 - HTTP (Streamable): Facilitates remote communication over the web.

-Note some documentation referes to SSE (Server-Sent Events) - this has recently been deprecated in favor of standard HTTP streaming.
+Note some documentation refers to SSE (Server-Sent Events) - this has recently been deprecated in favor of standard HTTP streaming.

 ## MCP Ecosystem